-The operational creditors have the privilege of approaching the NCLT for filing the application in relation to initiation of corporate insolvency resolution process.
-They are required to prove their debts forth the NCLT prior to submission of application for insolvency resolution process.
-They are granted the authority to knock the doors of the NCLT for recovery of their debts from the defaulting corporate debtors.
+The operational creditors have the privilege of approaching the NCLT for filing the application in relation to the initiation of the corporate insolvency resolution process.
+They are required to prove their debts forth the NCLT prior to submission of application for the insolvency resolution process.
+They are granted the authority to knock on the doors of the NCLT for recovery of their debts from the defaulting corporate debtors.

 - The copy of demand notice as originally served to the defaulting corporate debtor;

-- The evidences of default as highlighted from the records as maintained by the information utility.
+- The evidence of default as highlighted from the records is maintained by the information utility.

-- The proposed name of the insolvency professional who would act as the interim resolution professional.
+- The proposed name of the insolvency professional would act as the interim resolution professional.

-- Any other documents or evidences as highlighted by the IBBI.
+- Any other documents or evidence as highlighted by the IBBI.